Bradwell, Derbyshire

 Bradwell is a village and civil parish in the Derbyshire Peak District of England.
-The population of the civil parish taken at the 2011 Census was 1,416.
+The population in 2022 was 1,787.
 It lies south of the main body of the Hope Valley but is usually included among its settlements.

 Toponymy

 The name Bradwell is thought to be a corruption of Broadwell, a reference to the Grey Ditch.
 Some locals cite an alternative derivation from a well at the village's centre known as Brad's Well.
 It is unclear whether the village's name came from the well or vice versa.

 History

 Pre-history

 A Mesolithic pebble mace-head was found in Smalldale and a Mesolithic lithic working site was discovered when a site near Bradwell Moor Barn was excavated.

 A number of Neolithic axes have been found in the village.

 A Bronze Age barrow and the remains of a cist with a skeleton was found in 1891.
-A possible Bronze Age round barrow 19 m in diameter has been found near to Minchlow Lane.
+A possible Bronze Age round barrow 19 m in diameter has been found near to Mitchlow Lane.
 A Late Bronze Age socketed bronze axehead was found at a property in Hungry Lane in 1940.
 It is now held by Buxton Museum.